VOLTTRON/volttron/docs/source/core_services/multiplatform/Multiplatform-PubSub.rst

     self.vip.pubsub.subscribe('pubsub', 'foo', self.on_match, all_platforms=True)

 There is no change in the publish method pf PubSub subsystem.
-If all the configurations are correct and the publisher agent on the remote platform is publishing message to topic="foo", then the subscriber agent will start receiving those messages.
+If all the configurations are correct and the publisher agent on the remote platform is publishing message to topic=``foo``, then the subscriber agent will start receiving those messages.